keith-skinner/SimFS/README.md

 This project is large and will take you a significant amount of time to complete. ***Do not underestimate this assignment.***

-This assignment can take large amounts of RAM to use.
-If you are using a virtual machine, and in general while testing, it may be a good idea to define SIMFS_LITE

 - [X] Step 0 - An example
 - [ ] [Step 1 - Creating the Volume](./Step_1.md)